esattozlu/PragmaticProgrammer/PragmaticProgrammer.md

 Use a daybooks to take notes in meetings, jot down what we're working on, note down variable values while debugging, leave reminders, save ideas.

 ## Chapter 4: Pragmatic Paranoia
+You Can’t Write Perfect Software

 ### Topic 23.
 Design by Contract
+Every function and method in a software system does something.
+Before starting something, the function may have an expectation and give a statement when it's done.
+These expectations are explained as follows:
+- Preconditions: What must be true in order for the routine to be called; the routine’s requirements.
+- Postconditions: What the routine is guaranteed to do; the state of the world when the routine is done.
+- Class invariants: A class ensures that this condition is always true from the perspective of a caller.

+Here, the emphasis is on “lazy” code: be strict in what you will accept before you begin, and promise as little as possible in return.

 ### Topic 24.
 Dead Programs Tell No Lies
+All errors inform you.
+You can convince yourself that there is no mistake and choose to ignore it.
+Instead, Pragmatic Programmers tell themselves that if there is a mistake, it is something very, very bad.
+Don't forget to read the error messages.

 ### Topic 25.
 Assertive Programming
+Use Assertions to Prevent the Impossible
+If you think a situation will never happen, add assertion code to check this.

 ### Topic 26.
 How to Balance Resources
+Most of the time, resource usage follows a predictable pattern: you allocate the resource, use it, and then deallocate it.
+It doesn't matter what kind of resources we use (processes, network connections, memory, files, threads, windows).
+Whoever allocates a resource should be responsible for deallocating it.

 ### Topic 27.
 Don’t Outrun Your Headlights
+We can't see very far into the future, and the farther you look, the darker it gets.
+Pragmatic Programmers have a strict rule: "Take Small Steps—Always"
+Always take small steps, check feedback before continuing.